Anil Kumble: Setting records and rise through the ranks

 In October 1996, Kumble along with Javagal Srinath helped India to win a scintillating ODI match against Australia in Bangalore in the Titan Cup.
 The duo added 52 runs for 9th wicket partnership, after Sachin Tendulkar got out at 88 when India was 164/8, chasing a target of 216 runs.
 India eventually went on to win the Titan Cup.
 In February 1997 India visited the West Indies for a series of five tests and four ODIs.
 Kumble was part of the squad and he was the leading wicket-taker in the Test series.
 He picked up 19 wickets, averaging 30.31 with the ball.
 Kumble was the leading wicket-taker by a large margin when Australia visited India for the Border-Gavaskar Trophy in 1998.
 He picked up 23 wickets in 3 test matches at the average of 18.26.

 Kumble is one of three bowlers ever (the other two being Jim Laker of England in 1956 and later, Ajaz Patel of New Zealand in 2021) to have taken all ten wickets in a Test innings, taking 10 for 74 runs.
 He achieved this against Pakistan in the second Test played in Delhi in February 1999.
 It has been said that once he had got nine wickets, his friend and teammate Javagal Srinath started deliberately bowling wide outside the off stump, so that Kumble could take the tenth wicket.
 In an interview via 10 Sports, former opener Sadagoppan Ramesh revealed that in that match, when he tried to catch Waqar Younis off Srinath's bowling, Srinath cautioned him to drop the catch, saying that "he had no business going after that catch".
 The performance was rated by Wisden as the second best bowling performance of all time, and the achievement was commemorated by naming a traffic circle in Bengaluru after him and gifting him a car with the customised licence plate: KA-10-N-10.
-The performance was rated by Wisden as the second best bowling performance of all time.
 In 1999 he was the third highest wicket taker with 88 wickets at the average of 30.03 behind Glenn McGrath and Shane Warne.